jhagon/sample_tracker/DEVEL.markdown

   <%= f.text_field :lastname %></div>
 ```

-Note that the admin entry was not added, since it defaults to @false@.
+Note that the admin entry was not added, since it defaults to `false`.
 It will (eventually) be available only for an administrator to edit.
 The group reference was reinstated as before.